 A pinched nerve usually occurs at several areas of your body.
 For example, a herniated disk can put pressure on a root of a nerve, and cause pain that spreads down the back of your leg.
 In most cases, symptoms of a pinched nerve lessen within a few days, simply by resting.
-However, if the pain doesn’t go away, visiting a North Potomac chiropractor is your best choice.
+However, if the pain doesn’t go away, visiting a chiropractor is your best choice.

 What are the symptoms of a pinched nerve?

 Some of the symptoms include sharp, burning, or aching pain, which radiates outward, muscle weakness, decreased sensation or numbness, trouble sitting for a long time, tingling sensations, limited range of motion, and a feeling that your hand or foot have fallen asleep.
 These symptoms might get worse when you are sleeping.
 If they last for more than a few days, you should visit a chiropractor.

 What are the causes of a pinched nerve?